Skip to main content

 Related Requirements:

-Upon receipt of a completed application, the applicant will receive from the Registrar of Licensing a Letter of Intent outlining compliances that must be met prior to the actual licence being issued.
+Upon receipt of a completed application, the applicant will receive from the Registrar of Licensing a Letter of Intent outlining compliances (PDF) that must be met prior to the actual licence being issued.
 A copy of this letter is also sent to other agencies involved with the process.

 Waiting Period: